xieyuheng/inner/persons/jeremy-siek/2023-essentials-of-compilation.md

 > monadic normal form (Moggi 1991; Danvy 2003), which explains the mon
 > in the name LVarMon.

+这里的两个引用：

+- Moggi, Eugenio.
+1991.
+“Notions of Computation and Monads.”
+- Danvy, Olivier.
+2003.
+“A New One-Pass Transformation into Monadic Normal Form.”

 > We recommend implementing this pass with two mutually recursive
 > functions, `rco-atom` and `rco-exp`.
 The idea is to apply `rco-atom`
 > to subexpressions that need to become atomic and to apply `rco-exp`